Summary

 Provide context.
 Explain to students—in a nonpartisan way—why voting matters and how it relates to topics they care about, such as climate change, immigration, student debt, LGBTQ rights, and social justice.

 Make it social.
 Invite students to form small groups that vote together.
-For most U.S. college students, the 2020 election will be their first chance to vote in a presidential election, and it's expected to have historic levels of voter turnout—a social event that many students won't want to miss.
+For most U.S. college students, the 2024 election will be their first chance to vote in a presidential election, and it's expected to have high levels of voter turnout—a social event that many students won't want to miss.

 Make it easy and inclusive.
 Give students local information on how to register and where to vote, including information on absentee ballots for those who have disabilities, lack transportation, or are registered to vote elsewhere.
 Even though international students won't be able to cast a vote, they can still participate in The Election Challenge by generating support for a preferred candidate.